Sports joint-boss Michael Gash once helped Harriers knock Posh out of the FA Cup

 The tie will take place at PIMS Park on Saturday, February 10 when Sports will attempt to reach the quarter-finals for the first time in the club’s history.

-Sports are due to return to National League North action at home to Farsley Celtic on Tuesday (7.45pm), but that game is subject to a 10am pitch inspection tomorrow.
+Sports were due to return to National League North action at home to Farsley Celtic on Tuesday, but that game was postponed after a pitch inspection this morning.

 "It’s a great draw for us,” Sports joint-manager Michael Gash, a former Kidderminster player who helped them knock Posh out of the FA Cup in 2014, said.
 “It’s actually one of the hardest draws we could have received as there are more clubs left from outside the National League than from in it, but it’s a game we will look forward to for sure.